 Balancing cost and services has become a complicated juggling act as networks and operators try to account for multiple variables and forecast with accuracy.
 With an exodus of manual labour, the availability of qualified warehouse and operational staff put an added slant on an already precarious situation.

 Cost planning and resource management is being placed in sharp focus as supply chains attempt to make the best use of limited supplies.

-Inflation is as high as it has been in the past 40 years which has put a sizeable dent in the pockets of consumers.
+Inflation is as high as it has been in the past 40 years which has put a sizable dent in the pockets of consumers.
 Once accustomed to an abundance of reasonably priced goods, consumers have been forced to rethink their budget, and not without cause.
 The producer price index (PPI) rose 24.0% in the past year which is a large increase in the cost of goods production.

 As spending slows to preserve funds for needed commodities like food and fuel, the amount of cash filtering through to other areas of the economy has reduced if not stalled completely.
-Public spending will shift towards needs rather than wants, and money is more likely to be channelled into local and sustainable economies.
+Public spending will shift towards needs rather than wants, and money is more likely to be channeled into local and sustainable economies.

-This is partially driven by the young and upcoming Generation Z who will happily pay more for goods that are perceived as environmentally responsible and this may shift even more money away from larger, mass-produced goods, as buyer behaviour becomes more heavily focused on supporting local communities.
+This is partially driven by the young and upcoming Generation Z who will happily pay more for goods that are perceived as environmentally responsible and this may shift even more money away from larger, mass-produced goods, as buyer behavior becomes more heavily focused on supporting local communities.

 In an attempt to manage inflation, interest rates have risen several times in the past year.
 As the base rate sees incremental increases the costs of borrowing become more expensive.
 While this places constraints on consumer borrowing and stems markets such as real estate, supply chains will also feel the pinch.

 As money costs more companies will be less inclined to invest in expansion, growth or localised enhancements like state-of-the-art machinery.
 Supply chain management and financial budgeting will likely be more tightly monitored and analysis and planning more heavily depended on.